IAmPrasenjitS/PythonBasicExercises/README.md

-Exercise 019 Python | Count occurrences of an element in a list Exercise 020 Python Program to find sum and average of List in Python Exercise 021 Remove multiple elements from a list in Python Incomplete=>
-Exercise 022 Python | Remove empty tuples from a list Exercise 038 Python | Program to print duplicates from a list of integers
+Exercise 019 Python | Count occurrences of an element in a list Exercise 020 Python Program to find sum and average of List in Python Exercise 021 Remove multiple elements from a list in Python Exercise 022 Python | Merge two list into one list using zip function Exercise 023 Python | Count occurrences of an element in a list using PreDefined Function